fpirri/covid19/history/last/README.md

 So I looked for data on the website https://www.worldometers.info/coronavirus/#countries which presents a lot of data on almost all the nations of the world.
 The site places a lot of emphasis on the number of sick and healed, but also on the total deaths in each individual country.
 TV follows the same format and assigns the 'primacy' to the country with the highest number of deaths.
 Now it's up to the USA.
-The total number of deaths seems very important, so I took the data from the site and presented it on a single graph to better appreciate the differences.
+The total number of deaths seems very important, so I took the data from the site and presented it on a single chart to better appreciate the differences.
-The graph collects the following countries: Italy, Spain, France, Sweden, UK, USA and Germany.
+The chart collects the following countries: Italy, Spain, France, Sweden, UK, USA and Germany.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Total%20Deaths%20raw%20data.png">

-Looking at the graph, the primacy is immediately assigned to the USA, which dominates all the other countries.
+Looking at the chart, the primacy is immediately assigned to the USA, which dominates all the other countries.
 But is that right?
 It does not seem correct to me to directly compare what happens in a country of 331 million inhabitants with what happens in a country of 10 million inhabitants like Sweden.
-Following Mats's thoughts, I then reported the number of deaths per million inhabitants on the graph.
+Following Mats's thoughts, I then reported the number of deaths per million inhabitants on the chart.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Total%20Deaths%20per%20Million%20raw%20data.png">